itzsshashank/Responsive-WebDev-Certification-Journey/README.md

 I'm enthusiastic about this journey, and I look forward to sharing my progress and new projects with the community.
 Stay tuned for more exciting web development endeavors!

+---
+## Here's a preview of the responsive web page created with HTML and CSS

+## Cafe Menu